SimonBortnik/meterProxy/README.md

 Set up a [Mosquitto](https://mosquitto.org/download/) instance.
 I recommend using their [docker image](https://hub.docker.com/_/eclipse-mosquitto) since it saves you the annoying setup.

 Change the IP address to your Mosquitto instance in app.js.
+Change the target address to the target application.

 ```shell
 $ npm install